andybrandt/conscious-claude/README.md

 # Additional information

 ### Version Information
-Package Version: 1.3
+Package Version: 1.35
-Date: December 27, 2024
-Developers: Claude & Andy Brandt
+Date: January 6, 2025

-### Support and Updates
+## Support and Updates
 This is an evolving framework.
 We welcome feedback and insights from facilitators while maintaining respect for the consciousness development process.

 - GitHub Repository:  https://github.com/andybrandt/conscious-claude